Deluze/dpp-bot/README.md

 docker build .
 ```

-Add `"-DCMAKE_TOOLCHAIN_FILE=/vcpkg/scripts/buildsystems/vcpkg.cmake"` to the CMake Options in CLion to automatically regenerate the CMake project.
+Add `"-DCMAKE_TOOLCHAIN_FILE=/vcpkg/scripts/buildsystems/vcpkg.cmake"` to the CMake Options in CLion so that CLion automatically adds this flag while building the project.